 Brighten up your evening with this simple and artful combination of colors, textures, and flavors.
-Every element of this salad—from the herbs to the punchy pomegranate—brings something special to the plate.
+Every element of this salad — from the herbs to the punchy pomegranate — brings something special to the plate.
 We think peppery watercress blends perfectly with the slightly sweet, slightly sour grapefruit, but you can use any greens you like (think: kale, arugula, or mixed).

 2. Citrus Marinated Tofu Kebabs

 These Thai-style tofu kebabs are the perfect way to kick off summer.
-After allowing your tofu to soak in this citrus marinade, it will be infused with a ton of zingy flavor and transform wiggly little cubes of bland tofu into something magical.
+After allowing your tofu to soak in a citrus marinade, it will be infused with a ton of zingy flavor and transform wiggly little cubes of bland tofu into something magical.
 Plus, the zingy citrus concoction does double duty as both a marinade and a dipping sauce.

 3. Tequila Lime Grilled Chicken Hot Wings

 Summertime is all about enjoying good food among good company in your own backyard oasis.
-When it’s time to fire up the grill for your next barbeque, make sure these crowd-pleasing hot wings are the first to hit the grate.
-These grilled wings are perfectly crispy on the outside with the flavors of tangy lime, well-balanced heat, and a little punch of tequila coursing through the tender, juicy meat on the inside.
+When it’s time to fire up the grill for your next barbeque, make sure crowd-pleasing hot wings are the first to hit the grate.
+These grilled wings are perfectly crispy on the outside with the flavors of tangy lime, well-balanced heat and a little punch of tequila coursing through the tender, juicy meat on the inside.

 4. Citrus Seafood Ceviche